Day-hue/phase-1-project/README.md

 Exploring the NTSB Aviation Accident Database
 ================

-My data is from kaggle and its about the NTSB aviation accident .
-It contains information from 1962 and later about civil aviation accidents and selected incidents within the United States, its territories and possessions, and in international waters.
+My data is from kaggle:https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses and its about the NTSB aviation accident .it has 31 columns and 87951 rows.
+It hasinformation from 1962 and later about civil aviation accidents and selected incidents within the United States, its territories and possessions, and in international waters.